William Newton Beecher

 23. Cause of Death: William died at Northern Virginia Doctors Hospital from portal cirrhosis coma, 7 Dec 1973, Arlington, Arlington, VA.
 8

-24. LifeSketch: Naval History and Heritage Command: William Gordon Beecher, Jr., on 7 Dec 1973, in Washington, District of Columbia, DC, USA.
+24. LifeSketch: Naval History and Heritage Command: William Gordon Beecher, Jr., on 7 Dec 1973, in Washington, District of Columbia, DC.
 26 William Gordon Beecher, Jr., was born in Catonsville, Baltimore, Maryland, January 19, 1904, son of William G. and Gertrude (Robertson) Beecher.
 He attended high school in Catonsville and the Baltimore Polytechnic Institute.

 In 1921 he entered the US Naval Academy from the Second Congressional District of Maryland.
 While a midshipman he was a member of the Combined Musical Clubs and wrote four musical shows.
 He graduated from Annapolis and was commissioned Ensign in 1925.
 His advancement to Captain dates from July 20, 1943.
 On July 24, 1953, the President approved his selection for promotion to Rear Admiral, USN, and on August 3, the Senate confirmed the selection to date from October 1, 1953.
 On August 1, 1955 he was transferred to the Retired List of the US Navy, and was advanced to the rank of Vice Admiral on the basis of combat awards.